spmjs/spmjs.io/documentation/css-and-template.md

 ---

-Css and html template is significant in front-end development, and spm is just good for it.
+Css and html template is significant parts in front-end development, and spm is just good for it.

 ## Css